sr-gi/bolt13/13-watchtowers.md

 * MAY set and empty `reason` field.
 * MUST set `reason_len` to length of `reason`.

-#### Receipt Format

-The server MUST create the receipt containing the following information:

-	txlocator
-	tab_id
-	encrypted_blob
-	to_self_delay
-	user_signature

-#### Rationale

-We assume the tower has a well-known public key and the user is aware of it.

-The receipt contains, mainly, the information provided by the user.
-The Watchtower will need to sign the receipt to provide evidence of agreement.

-The `user_signature` is included in the receipt to link both the client request and the server response.
-Otherwise, the tower could sign a receipt with different data that the one sent by the user, and the user would have no way to prove whether that's true or not.
-By signing the customer signature the tower creates evidence of what the user sent, since the tower cannot forge the client's signature.

-#### Receipt serialisation and signature

-[FIXME: TBD]

 ## Transaction Locator and Encryption Key